AntonovAnton/math.trigonometric/README.md

 ## Overview
 This C# library provides implementations of all standard trigonometric functions, including basic functions like sine, cosine, and tangent, as well as their hyperbolic counterparts, inverse functions, and more.
 This library is designed to offer a comprehensive set of tools for mathematical, engineering, and scientific applications requiring trigonometric calculations.
 ## Missing Trigonometric Functions in .NET
 The .NET includes basic trigonometric functions (sin, cos, tan, asin, acos, atan) and their hyperbolic counterparts (sinh, cosh, tanh, asinh, acosh, atanh) in the [Math](https://learn.microsoft.com/en-us/dotnet/api/system.math) class.
-However, the following trigonometric functions are missed in the .NET and are implemented in this library:
+However, the following trigonometric functions are missing in .NET and are implemented in this library:
 1. **Cot (Cotangent)**
 2. **Sec (Secant)**
 3. **Csc (Cosecant)**